Read Part 2, covering Loki’s character arc in ‘Avengers’ and ‘Thor: The Dark World’

 Shifting Identity and Alliances

-When Loki challenges Thor fight him, Loki justifies his unpredictable and contradictory behavior.
+When he challenges Thor fight him, Loki justifies his unpredictable and contradictory behavior.
 He tells Thor that he did it all to ‘to prove to father (Odin) that I am a worthy son… and true heir to the throne.’
 A few lines later, Loki declares that he ‘never wanted the throne’ and that he only wanted to be Thor’s equal.
 Loki claims that he is Odin’s son but also tells Thor ‘I’m not your brother’ in the same scene.

 We believe Loki’s mercurial statements about who he is and what he wants because we understand his complex backstory.
 Much of that believability can be credited to Hiddleston’s performance.
 Hiddleston skillfully holds the conflicting parts of Loki’s personality and motivations in balance, and gives the character a Shakespearean poignancy.